patrickmmartin/2.8284271247461900976033774484194/article.md

 		if (d * d== input) return d
 		d = random_double()

+This and the prior approach will need an approach to define the accuracy of match.
+And perhaps a rather forgiving user calling that code.

 ### Quantum computer method

 	for value in all_doubles:
 		return value if value ^ 2 == input

 It would be hoped that parallelising this would lead to good wall clock times?

 ## Conclusion